erivelto1976/microservices-demo/README.md

 # Jaeger and OpenTelemetry end-to-end distributed tracing demo

-This Demo Includes

-Simple distributed microservice application  (based on https://github.com/paulc4/microservices-demo), and OpenTelemetry Java agent to collect traces and send it to the Jaeger.
+This demo includes simple distributed microservice application  (based on https://github.com/paulc4/microservices-demo), and OpenTelemetry Java agent to collect traces and send it to the Jaeger.

 ![Demo System Schematic](mini-system.jpg)